YDjedi/Water_potability/README.md

 - *Scikit learn (sklearn)* : This is a python library for creating machine learning models and transformational pipelines.

-Also some minor but essential libraries like numpy, pandas, matplotlib are used for data exploration and visualisation.
+Also some minor but essential libraries like numpy, pandas, matplotlib are used for data exploration and visualization.

 ---